interacsean/errable/README.md

 // or import all using the `* as` pattern: import * as Ebl from 'errable';

-const step1_numAsNumber = Errable<string, number> = Ebl.fromNull(
+const step1: Errable<string, number> = Ebl.fromNull(
-  // Create from a hypothetical function badFunctionReturnsNumberOrNullForError(someFunctionInput),
+  // Create from a hypothetical function fnWhichReturnsNumberOrNullForError(someFunctionInput),
   // Create an error message if the function returned null or undefined "Number error: Internal error code",
 );

-// step1_numAsNumber is now either: number | Ebl.Err<string>
+// step1 is either: number | Ebl.Err<string>

-const step2_numAsString = Errable<string, string> = Ebl.ifVal(
+const step2: Errable<string, string> = Ebl.ifVal(
-  // this function will run if arg2 is not an error (num: number): string => `Thanks for choosing ${num.toLocaleString()}`, step1_numAsNumber,
+  // this function will run if `step1` is not an error (num: number): string => `Thanks for choosing the number ${num.toLocaleString()}`, step1_numAsNumber,
 );

-const step3_numAsString = string = Ebl.ifErr(
+const step3: string = Ebl.errRecover(
-  (err: Error) => "We couldn't retrieve your number", step2_numAsString,
+  (err: Error) => "We couldn't retrieve your number", step2,
 );
 ```

 *Why is this useful*?

-In traditional javascript, errors are generally thrown within a function, making it annoying to
+In traditional javascript, errors are generally thrown within a function, necessitating the try/catch
-continue exception handling within the same function scope, hard to enforce catching, act on the error
-nearer to it's origin, and impossible to annotate your
+pattern, forcing error handling (of an unknown error type) to happen in another block scope, removed
+from the regular flow of your program.

+As a standalone piece of code, if your module throws an error, it is impossible to annotate the type
-function to ensure that a consumer appropriately handles the exception.
+of the error that is thrown, in order for the consumer to appropriately handle the exception.

 If the caller of a function did not wrap the call in a `try`/`catch`,
 the error may be caught further upstream, or not at all.
 Additionally